-Section 903 Review Standards
+Section 802 Review Standards

-- A. No conditional use shall be established in any zoning district except upon a permit issued by the Planning Commission.
-Any person seeking a Conditional Use Permit shall provide the Planning Commission with information to determine whether to approve the request. - B. The Planning Commission shall review the particular circumstances of the conditional use request under consideration in terms of the following standards, and shall approve a conditional use only upon a finding of compliance with each of the following standards, as well as applicable standards established elsewhere in this Ordinance. - 1.
+- A. No conditional use shall be established in any zoning district except upon a permit issued by the Zoning Board.
+Any person seeking a Conditional Use Permit shall provide the Zoning Board with information to determine whether to approve the request. - B. The Zoning Board shall review the particular circumstances of the conditional use request under consideration in terms of the following standards, and shall approve a conditional use only upon a finding of compliance with each of the following standards, as well as applicable standards established elsewhere in this Ordinance. - 1.
 The conditional use shall be designed, constructed, operated and maintained in a manner harmonious with the character of adjacent property and the surrounding area. - 2.
 The conditional use shall not change the essential character of the surrounding area. - 3.
 The conditional use shall not interfere with the general enjoyment of adjacent property. - 4.
 The conditional use shall represent an improvement to the property under consideration and the surrounding area in general. - 5.
-The conditional use shall not be hazardous to adjacent property, or involve uses, activities, materials, or equipment which will be detrimental to the health, safety, or welfare of persons or property through the excessive production of traffic, noise, smoke, odor, fumes or glare. - 6.
-The conditional use shall be adequately served by essential public facilities and services, or it shall be demonstrated that the person responsible for the proposed conditional use shall be able to continually provide adequately for the services and facilities deemed essential to the conditional use under consideration. - 7.
+The conditional use shall not be hazardous to adjacent property, or involve uses, activities, materials, or equipment which will be detrimental to the health, safety, or welfare of persons or property through the excessive production of traffic, noise, smoke, odor, fumes or glare.

+- 6. The conditional use shall be adequately served by essential public facilities and services, or it shall be demonstrated that the person responsible for the proposed conditional use shall be able to continually provide adequately for the services and facilities deemed essential to the conditional use under consideration. - 7.
 The conditional use shall not place demands on public services and facilities in excess of current capacity. - 8.
-The conditional use shall be consistent with the intent and purpose of this Ordinance, and the objectives of any currently adopted township development plan. - C. The following standards shall be used by the Planning Commission when considering Group Day Care Facilities:

-- 1. Is located not closer than 1,500 feet to any of the following: - a.
+The conditional use shall be consistent with the intent and purpose of this Ordinance, and the objectives of any currently adopted township development plan. - C. The following standards shall be used by the Zoning Board when considering Group DayCare Facilities: - 1.
+Is located not closer than 1,500 feet to any of the following: - a.
 Another licensed group day-care home. - b.
-Another adult foster care small group home or large group home licensed under the adult foster care facility licensing act, Act No. 218 of the Public Acts of 1979, being Sections 400.701 to 400.737 of the Michigan Complied Laws. - A facility offering substance abuse disorder services to seven or more people licensed under Part 62 of the Public Health Code, 1978 PA 368, being Sections 333.6230 to 333.6251 of the Michigan Compiled Laws. - d.
+Another adult foster care small group home or large group home licensed under the adult foster care facility licensing act, Act No. 218 of the Public Acts of 1979, being Sections 400.701 to 400.737 of the Michigan Complied Laws. - c.
+A facility offering substance abuse treatment and rehabilitation service to seven or more people licensed under Article 6 of the public health code, Act No. 368 of the Public Acts of 1978, being Sections 333.6101 to 333.6523 of the Michigan Compiled Laws. - d.
 A community correction center, resident home, halfway house, or other similar facility which houses an inmate population under the jurisdiction of the Department of Corrections. - 2.
 Has appropriate fencing for the safety of the children in the group day-care home as determined by the Township. - 3.
 Maintains the property consistent with the visible characteristics of the neighborhood. - 4.
 Does not exceed 16 hours of operation during a 24-hour period.
-The Township may limit but not prohibit the operation of a group day-care home between the hours of 10 p.m. and 6 a.m. - 5.
-Meets regulations, if any, governing signs used by a group day-care home to identify itself. - 6.
-Meets regulations, if any, requiring a group day-care home operator to provide off-street parking accommodations for his/her employees. - D. The following standards shall be used by the Planning Commission when considering if a waterfront lot dedicated to a common use may be used for water access, boat launching and docking: - 1.
-The lot shall conform in all respects to the minimum lot size and minimum lot width requirements of the district in which they are located. - 2.
-The common use riparian lots shall have the following minimum lot dimensions: - a.
-Such riparian lot shall have a minimum of 100 feet of riparian frontage for each non-riparian lot served.
-Riparian frontage shall be measured by a straight line which intersects each side lot line at the water's edge.
-Artificially created shoreline may not be used to increase the calculated riparian frontage.
+The Township may limit but not prohibit the operation of a group day-care home between the hours of 10 p.m. and 6 a.m.